Monotonicity and Bracketing in Games: Strategic Invariance and the Emergence of Expected Utility

 While strategic invariance is a strong assumption that is suggestive of expected-utility maximization, it does not imply expected-utility maximization without the additional assumption of bracketing.
 To see this, we construct a solution concept for two players that satisfies strategic invariance as well as distribution-monotonicity, but does not satisfy expectation-monotonicity.
 This shows that bracketing is an important component in achieving expectation-monotonicity.

-Consider the following variant of matching pennies.
-We suppose that for this game, and for all strategically equivalent games, the solution concept $S$ is the singleton solution in which player 1 mixes uniformly (violating expectation-monotonicity), and player 2 chooses $a_2$ with probability $1/3$ and $b_2$ with probability $2/3$.
+Consider the following family of games parameterized by $w,x,y,z\in \R$.
+Note that these games form an equivalence class under strategic equivalence.
+We suppose that for this class of games, the solution concept $S$ is the singleton solution in which player~1 chooses $a_1$ with probability $2/3$ and $b_1$ with probability $1/3$, and player~2 chooses $a_2$ with probability $1/3$ and $b_2$ with probability $2/3$.
+Thus, $S$ violates expectation-monotonicity, as player~1's expected payoff is higher for $b_1$ than $a_1$.

-It is easy to see that neither player faces a choice between strictly first ordered actions.
-Moreover, one can check that every game in the strategic-equivalence class of this game has this same property.
-Hence neither strategic-invariance nor distribution-monotonicity is violated here.
+It is easy to see that neither player faces a choice between strictly FOSD-ordered actions in any of these games.
+Hence neither strategic invariance nor distribution-monotonicity is violated here.
 Finally, one can set $S$ to be (say) the Nash solution on all other strategic-equivalence classes; since we are not assuming bracketing, there is no interaction across classes.
 Thus $S$ violates expectation-monotonicity, while satisfying distribution-monotonicity and strategic invariance.

 This example highlights the importance of bracketing in connecting strategic invariance to expectation-monotonicity.
 Intuitively, there is a link between strategic invariance and expectation-monotonicity.
 However, this intuition requires agents to have a preference over lotteries, which is not assumed, and is achieved in our setting by the addition of bracketing.